w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 Headings add structure and meaning to pages by labeling each content part and indicating the relative importance of those parts.

 Assistive technologies provide mechanisms to present a list of headings to the user that allows users to jump to individual headings.
-Headings also provide visual clues that help to skim the page or find a specific section, especially when the user was distracted.
+Headings also provide visual clues that help to skim the page or find a specific section, this is especially useful for people that are easily distracted.

 ## Heading levels